Amoris Laetitia in Action…

 Could it be that Francis really didn’t “look appreciately at [the] letter”?
 Sure it could.
 But at the same time, we also know that Francis has expressed again and again that he is in favor of the baptism of children in “irregular” unions, and in his time as “Archbishop” of Buenos Aires, he ensured that such scandals would be approved on his turf.
 We also know that Francis has a disturbing attitude, to say the least, regarding homosexuality and homosexuals.
 It is certainly clear that, the specific facts about this particular Vatican letter aside, an effective endorsement of sodomite “families” is entirely consistent with Francis’ approach of “integration” and “accompaniment”, which was laid out officially in the infernal exhortation Amoris Laetitia.
 In this document, the “Pope” shows that he looks upon sin as simply an imperfect realization of virtue, and hence one must simply affirm the positive “elements” in any sinful situation so as to eventually attain to the ideal (see our criticism here).

-The following photos are taken from Toni Reis’ public Facebook profile.
-The first shows Reis (right) with his “husband”; the second shows the two perverts with “their” three children:
+The following photo is taken from Toni Reis’ public Facebook profile.
+It shows the two perverts with “their” three children:

 Regardless of whether the Vatican letter was more or less a standard form letter to which not much thought was given and that unwittingly found its way to the “wrong” recipient, the fact of the matter is that with Toni Reis and the secular press blasting this across the internet as a “papal” endorsement of sodomite “families” and their reception of Novus Ordo sacraments, there is now an objectively scandalous situation involving “Pope” Francis that the Vatican must condemn and repair or else become guilty of tacit approval through silence.